hugsy/proxenet/docs/plugin.md

 ```

 By defining our database globally, the Python main thread acquires the lock for
-it *but* it is still reachable by other threads.
+it, *but* it is still reachable by other threads.

 Now we simply have to fill the functions:
 ```python